 In a medium saucepan, grate the garlic and the onion (I used a smaller microplane than the one shown, zester/grater size, for the garlic, finely chopped is good too).
 If you don’t have a course grater style microplane for the onion, a box grater will work, you really want the juices created from grating rather than chopping.

-Add olive oil to pan and cook over medium heat, stirring often until the onion and garlic have softened and the juices have evaporated, careful not to brown them much, about 5 minutes, maybe less.
+Add olive oil to the pan and cook over medium heat, stirring often until the onion and garlic have softened and the juices have evaporated, careful not to brown them much, about 5 minutes, maybe less.

 Meanwhile, take out one pepper from your little can of chipotle in adobo and chop it up.
-Careful, it’s very spicy, wash your hands after.
+Careful, it’s spicy, wash your hands after.

 Add the chopped chipotle pepper, the apricot jam, the Dijon mustard and a pinch of salt to the onion and garlic.
 Stir and bring to a low simmer over medium heat.
 Allow it to cook at a simmer for just a couple minutes, stirring often.
-You do not want it to boil or cook too much because it could become too thick.
+You do not want it to boil or cook too much because it will become too thick.

 Be sure and taste the sauce and, if you want more heat, spoon in a bit more of the sauce from the can of chipotle in adobo.
 That should do the trick.

 You’re done.
 Transfer to a heatproof jar or bowl and serve warm or, if you’re not using it right away, allow it to cool a bit then refrigerate.

 This is one of my favorite Maya Angelou quotes.
 I think of it often as it is proven true over and over again.
 I am grateful for her insightful wisdom.

 “When someone shows you who they are, believe them the first time.”